data61/PSL/MiLkMaId/README.md

           (`Isaplanner/TIP_prop_01.thy`)
 - [ ] 11.
 If the underlying context has a simplification rule applicable to all sub-goals that appear after applying mathematical induction, the mathematical induction tends to be promising.
+- [ ] 12.
+If the same variable (or sub-term) appears as the induction variable and generalized variable, this mathematical induction is less promising.

 ## List of Heuristics that are not relevant to the current implementation of _PSL_.
 - [ ] If one does induction on (a) sub-term(s) more complicated than (a) variable(s),